RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-Earlier, we saw that builtin functions in Python, like `sum()`, are often faster than manually looping over a list.
-This is because those high-level functions are able to do most of the work in the C backend
+Earlier, we saw that built-in Python functions, like `sum()`, are often faster than manually looping over a list.
+This is because those high-level functions are able to do most of the work in the C backend.

 Packages like NumPy and Pandas work similarly: They have been written in compiled languages to expose this performance across a wide range of scientific workloads.